What is Channel Incentive Breakage?

 This brings us to the breakage fallacy, which is that you can use that money for something beyond what you told the world it was intended.
 I hate to break (no pun intended) it to you, but for compliance reasons you can’t promise more money than the program funding.
 The funds also can only be used for their intended purpose.
 Incentive breakage doesn’t come back to the sales/marketing team to use at their whim, it creates a reversal in accounting.

-The finance team will accrue for incentive dollars as they are earned.
 When points or money expire there will be a reversal on the balance sheet for the breakage.
 Some sales/marketing people think this is a good thing, because it improves earnings.
 The reality is that it is a financial anomaly that occurs below the line and paints CEOs and CFOs in a bad light.
 It effectively makes them look like they don’t know their business.
 Worse yet, the larger the number, the more it stands out.

 There Are No Winners in the Incentive Breakage Game